7 eBay Alternatives: Other Places to Flip Items

 5. Craigslist

 Like other eBay alternatives, you’ll create an account and list your items.
 Make sure to do some research on similar listings to make sure your price is competitive.
-Use good, clear photos, and be sure to describe what you’re selling accurately.
+Use good, clear photos, and describe what you’re selling accurately.
 Include things such as its condition, any specifications, and your contact information.

 Craigslist is an excellent site for selling; just be safe and cautious!